OpenBioSim/loch/README.md

 > [!Note]
 > While we have used Sire to create the OpenMM context, you can also write
 > the GCMC system to file and create the OpenMM context manually.
+See [here](#notes)
+> for an example of how to perform an OpenMM-to-Sire roundtrip.

 > [!Note]
 > GCMC sampling must be performed in the NVT ensemble, hence the pressure